|Artificial Intelligence Tutorial|

-Users will be able to search different locations which will be organized into categories and subcategories in order to facilitate the searching process.
-Beside via categories and subcategories, users can search based on different features such as parking facilities, credit card acceptance etc. Due to this organization, the searching process will be very efficient and users will be able to find everything they need within seconds.
+Users will be able to search for different locations which will be organized into categories and subcategories in order to facilitate the searching process.
+Besides via categories and subcategories, users can search based on different features such as parking facilities, credit card acceptance, etc. Due to this organization, the searching process will be very efficient and users will be able to find everything they need within seconds.

 4.1 Functional Requirements

 have their unique profiles with their personal information and preferences.
-Users login into an application using their unique email and password.
+Users login to an application using their unique email and password.